cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

     1. push app source code from directory to the blobstore
     1. run through a detection to identify the app language
     1. pull the necessary base images for the given language (in this case `Node Engine Buildpack`)
     1. build the app image with the above base image
     1. create a HTTP route to the app
     1. schedule the app with the given # of instances
     1. report the app status and any metrics
-1. Verify app reachability!!
+1. Verify that the app is available
     ```console
     curl -k https://node-app.apps.$CF_DOMAIN
     ```